Forming a company – what is a statement of capital?

 This document must include the following details:

-- The total number of issued company shares.
+• The total number of issued company shares.

-- The total nominal value of the company shares.
+• The total nominal value of the company shares.

-- The share class or, in the case of different types, the share classes.
-Usually, these will be ordinary shares, if not, a breakdown of each share type and the aggregate nominal value of the shares in each class is required.
+• The share class or, in the case of different types, the share classes.
+Usually, these will be ordinary shares; if not, a breakdown of each share type and the aggregate nominal value of the shares in each class is required.

-- Any prescribed rights that are attached to each class of share.
+• Any prescribed rights that are attached to each class of share.

-- Confirm in which currency the share value is held.
+• Confirm in which currency the share value is held.

 Total number of issued company shares

-Most limited by shares companies, including contractor limited companies, are set up with one class of share only, namely ordinary shares.
-In this instance, the statement will state that each share provides equal claims to any dividends and equal voting rights.
+In this instance, the statement will state that each share entitles the holder to equal claims to any dividends and equal voting rights.
 In other words, each shareholder’s dividends and voting rights are determined by the number of shares they hold.
-The situation gets more complex if multiple share classes are issued and requires the type and number of each to be included in the statement.

 Aggregate nominal value